West Prussia: Pre-provincial period

-The region of Pomerelia or Gdańsk Pomerania, historically Polish and never inhabited by Old Prussians, was forcibly occupied by the monastic state of the Teutonic Knights in 1308, following an invasion of Poland under the pretext of helping the King Władysław I Łokietek to quell a rebellion, with subsequent Teutonic atrocities against the Polish population, such as the Slaughter of Gdańsk.
-The possession of Danzig and Pomerelia by the Teutonic Order was questioned consistently by the Polish kings Władysław I and Casimir the Great in legal suits in the papal court in 1320 and 1333.
-Both times, as well as in 1339, the Teutonic Knights were ordered by the Pope to return Pomerelia and other lands back to Poland, but did not comply.
-These events resulted in a series of Polish–Teutonic Wars throughout the 14th and 15th centuries.
-Under the Teutonic rule, an influx of western, mainly German-speaking farmers, traders and craftsmen was encouraged.
-Subsequent rebellions organized by the local population against the Teutonic state, initially by the Lizard Union and later by the Prussian Confederation, both pledging allegiance to the Polish king, caused the Thirteen Years' War which ultimately led to the Second Peace of Thorn, when most of the region and was reclaimed by Poland and henceforth formed Royal Prussia, consisting of the originally Polish Pomerelia and Chełmno Land, expanded by the addition of parts of the formerly Old Prussian territories of Pomesania, Pogesania and Warmia.
-The region had initially a degree of autonomy with an own local legislature, the Prussian Estates, and maintaining its own laws, customs and rights, but was ultimately re-absorbed directly into the Crown of the Kingdom of Poland, following the Union of Lublin in 1569.
-The locally spoken language differed among social classes, with the aristocracy and urban burghers initially highly Germanised as a result of earlier Teutonic policies, but gradually Polonized in the later years, while the peasantry continued as predominantly Kashubian- and Polish-speaking.
-A small area in the west of Pomerelia, the Lauenburg and Bütow Land, was granted to the rulers of Pomerania as a Polish fief before it was reintegrated with Poland in 1637, and later again transformed into a Polish fief, which it remained until the First Partition of Poland.
+In 1308 the Polish King Ladislaus the Short requested help from Heinrich of Plötzke of the Teutonic Order against Waldemar, Margrave of Brandenburg-Stendal, in a dispute over the historically Polish region of Pomerelia, (also known as Gdańsk Pomerania).
+Heinrich not only drove the Brandenburgians out of Danzig but went on to occupy the rest of Pomerelia and made it part of the State of the Teutonic Order.
+In the takeover of Danzig, Heinrich's men destroyed much of the city and killed a large, although still disputed, number of the city's inhabitants.
+The possession of Danzig and Pomerelia by the Teutonic Order was questioned by the Polish kings Ladislaus and Casimir the Great in legal suits at the papal court in 1320 and 1333.
+Both times, and also in 1339, the Teutonic Order was ordered by the Pope to return Pomerelia and other of their lands to Poland, but they did not comply.

+The events set the stage for a series of Polish–Teutonic Wars during the 14th and 15th centuries.
+Under Teutonic rule, western, mainly German-speaking farmers, traders and craftsmen were encouraged to settle in the region.
+In 1454 the Prussian Confederation, made up of representatives of the Prussian estates, sought to break away from the Teutonic Order and join Poland, leading to the outbreak of the Thirteen Years' War.
+It was settled by the Second Peace of Thorn, under which Poland acquired most of the region and thenceforth formed Royal Prussia.
+It consisted of Pomerelia and Chełmno Land, expanded by the addition of parts of the formerly Old Prussian territories of Pomesania, Pogesania and Warmia.
+The region initially had a degree of autonomy with its own local legislature called the Prussian Estates, and it maintained its own laws, customs and rights.
+Royal Prussia was ultimately re-absorbed into the Crown of the Kingdom of Poland following the Union of Lublin in 1569.

+The locally spoken language differed among social classes.
+The aristocracy and urban burghers were initially highly Germanised as a result of earlier Teutonic policies, but they were gradually Polonised in the later years.
+The peasantry continued to speak predominantly Kashubian and Polish.